ccoenraets/salesforce-lightning-tutorial/create-searchbar-component.md

 ## Step 1: Create the SearchKeyChange Event:

-Now that we decided to build the SearchBar and the ContactList as two separate components, we need a way for ContactList to know when the search key changes so that it can retrieve and display the matching contacts.
-Events enable that kind of communication between components.
-In this step, you create an Lightning Event used by the SearchBar component to notify other components when the search key changes.
+Now that we decided to build SearchBar and ContactList as two separate components, we need a way for ContactList to know when the search key changes so that it can retrieve and display the matching contacts.
+Lightning Events enable that kind of communication between components.
+In this step, you create a Lightning Event used by the SearchBar component to notify other components when the search key changes.

 1. In the Developer Console, click **File** > **New** > **Lightning Event**.
 Specify **SearchKeyChange** as the bundle name and click **Submit**